 The content may be produced for on-demand, live or low latency live consumption.

-The content may be produced as single or multi-period [4] content by the contributor and further be spliced to multi-period content by the provider.
+The content may be produced as single or multi-period [3] content by the contributor and further be spliced to multi-period content by the provider.

+The content may be stored in a file format such as ISOBMFF [4], in a packaging format such as CMAF [5] or DASH [3].

-Timed based events such as ID3 tags [5], SCTE 214 [6], and DASH events [5] can be added by the contributor or service provider to the content.
+Timed based events such as ID3 tags [10], SCTE 214 [8], and DASH events [3] can be added by the contributor or service provider to the content.